Structural Properties of Entropic Vectors and Stability of the Ingleton Inequality: Preliminaries

 \end{itemize} Thus, any linear combination of entropies of $(X_{0},\dots,X_{n-1},A,B)$ that is symmetric with respect to swapping $A$ and $B$ will remain unchanged when $(A,B)$ is replaced by $(\Abar,\Bbar)$. \end{lemma} \begin{proof} Let $(X_{0},\dots,X_{n-1},A,B)$ be an $(n+2)$-tuple of random variables (not tropicalized).
 Denote by $\Acal$ and $\Bcal$ the alphabets of $A$ and $B$, respectively, and by $p$ the joint distribution of the whole $(n+2)$-tuple.
 We tacitly assume that $\Acal$ and $\Bcal$ are disjoint.
 Define two new random variables $\Abar$ and $\Bbar$ jointly distributed with $X_{i}$'s, each taking values in $\Acal\cup\Bcal$ and distributed according to the law $\pbar$ defined by

 Distribution $\pbar$ is symmetric with respect to swapping $\Abar$ and $\Bbar$ and for any $J \in 2^{[n]}$ holds

 and

 Thus, we symmetrize the distribution, while changing any $(A,B)$-symmetric entropic expressions by $O(1)$, uniformly with respect to the data.
-Given a tropical tuple we can perform the above procedure elementwise in the sequence of tuples, thereby obtaining exact equalities for the symmetric entropic expressions. \end{proof} Lemma~\ref{l:symmetrization} implies immediately the following corollary. \begin{corollary} Let $(X_{0},\dots,X_{n-1},A,B)$ be a tropical tuple such that for any $J\in2^{[n]}$ one has \( H(X_{J},A) = H(X_{J},B). \) Then there exists another tropical tuple $(X_{0},\dots,X_{n-1},\Abar,\Bbar)$ such that \begin{itemize} \item the probability distribution of the new tuple is symmetric with respect to the transposition of $\Abar$ and $\Bbar$, and \item for any $J\in2^{[n]}$ one has
+Given a tropical tuple we can perform the above procedure elementwise in the sequence of tuples, thereby obtaining exact equalities for the symmetric entropic expressions, see Remark~\ref{r:trop2class2trop}. \end{proof}

-\end{itemize} Thus, if the entropy profile of a tuple is symmetric, we can replace it with a tuple with the same entropy profile and a symmetric distribution. \end{corollary}

-\begin{remark} Let ${\cal L}_i (X,Y,A,B)$, $i=1,2$, be linear combinations of entropies involving $X,Y,A,B$.
-Assume also that these ${\cal L}_i$ are symmetric (as formal expressions) with respect to the transposition of the symbols $A$ and $B$, e.g. the expression from the Ingleton inequality: